Madlener House

 Award Decision: Funding recommendations are presented to the Board of Trustees for consideration.
 If a grant is awarded to you, you will be asked to sign a grant agreement that outlines the conditions of the award, such as annual reporting.

-The application deadline for the Graham Foundation’s 2013 Grants to Organizations is February 25, 2013.
-Eligible organizations are invited to apply for Production and Presentation Grants to support projects that begin after September 15, 2013.
+The application deadline for the Graham Foundation’s 2018 Grants to Organizations is February 25, 2018, 5pm CST.
+Organizations with eligible projects are invited to apply for funding consideration for projects that begin after September 15, 2018.

-To start an Inquiry Form, you will need a grant application account with an email address and a password.
+To start an application, you will need a grant application account with an email address and a password.

-Attachments (Uploaded with your Inquiry Form.
-The maximum size for all attachments combined is 2MB.)
+Attachments (Uploaded with the application.
+The maximum size for all attachments combined is 10MB.)

 Eligibility